brushfiretech/brushfire-legal/privacy.md

 **5.6 Legal Disclosure and Transfer**

-Brushfire will disclose and transfer your personal information, without notice, only if required to do so by law or in the good faith belief that such action is necessary to: (a) conform to the edicts of the law or comply with legal process served on Brushfire or the Service; (b) protect and defend the rights or property of Brushfire; and, (c) act under exigent circumstances to protect the personal safety of users of Brushfire, Clients, Customers, or the public.
+We also may be required to disclose your Personal Data in response to a lawful request by public authorities, including to meet national security or law enforcement requirements.
+Brushfire will disclose and transfer your Personal Data, without notice, only if required to do so by law or in the good faith belief that such action is necessary to: (a) conform to the edicts of the law or comply with legal process served on Brushfire or the Service; (b) protect and defend the rights or property of Brushfire; and, (c) act under exigent circumstances to protect the personal safety of users of Brushfire, Clients, Customers, or the public.

+**5.7 Further Transfer and Liability**

+If We ever were to engage in any onward transfers of your Personal Data with third parties for a purpose other than which it was originally collected or subsequently authorized, we would provide you with an opt-out choice to limit the use and disclosure of your Personal Data.

+Our accountability for Personal Data that Brushfire receives under the Privacy Shield and subsequently transfers to a third party is described in the Privacy Shield Principles.
+In particular, We remain responsible and liable under the Privacy Shield Principles if third-party agents that it engages to process the Personal Data on its behalf do so in a manner inconsistent with the Principles, unless We prove that it is not responsible for the event giving rise to the damage.

 ### Section 6 - Security and Storage of Your Personal Data